 1. Black paint helps frame the screen in your home theater

-When it comes to recreating the movie theater experience, black is one of the best home theater room paint colors to choose.
+When it comes to recreating the movie theater experience, black is one of the best home theater room paint colors to choose from.
 It eliminates all light in a room so that the focus is centered only on the screen.
 There are downsides to painting the whole theater black: it can be quite an intense color.
 Often the idea is to evoke a relaxed atmosphere, and black may feel too overwhelming.
 It also tends to make the room appear smaller.

 Our recommendation is to paint the wall with the screen black so that a “frame” effect is produced, naturally drawing the eye to the screen.
 For the rest of the walls and ceiling, it’s best to go with a neutral dark color.
 Black leaves plenty of room to get creative with the furnishings, allowing for some fun accents.